mssalvatore/tmpwatcher/README.md

 ### Tips and Notes

-1. This tool must be run as root if you want to observe /tmp with the "recursive" option set.
+1. This tool must be run as root if you want to observe `/tmp` with the "recursive" option set.

 1. Many programs do not consider permissions at all when writing files to `/tmp/`.
 In these cases, your [umask](https://en.wikipedia.org/wiki/Umask) will determine what permissions the files are created with.
-This means that a properly configured umask can mitigate a potential symlink race vulnerability in some appllications.
+This means that a properly configured umask can mitigate  potential vulnerabilities in many applications.
 It also means that, in these cases, OWWatcher may not be effective in identifying potential vulnerabilities.
-There are two ways to remedy this shortcoming:
+There are two ways to remedy this
+shortcoming:

     i.
 Use the `--perms-mask` option to specify permissions other than `o+w` that should raise alerts.
-For example, if your umask is set to 027, setting `--perms-mask` to 050 (or, even better, 077), can help identify symlink race vulnerabilities that have been mitigated by a properly configured umask.
+For example, if your umask is set to 027, setting `--perms-mask` to 050 (or, even better, 077), can help identify potential vulnerabilities that have been mitigated by a properly configured umask.
 	Note that the `perms_mask` option can also be added to the config file (e.g.
 	`perms_mask=077`)